weng-lab/TEMP2/README.md

 TEMP2 is an algorithm for detecting transposon insertions using short-read whole-genome sequencing data.
 It can not only precisely detect germline transposon insertions, but also estimate the number of uninherited/somatic transposon insertions by removing artificial insertion introduced by chimeric reads.

 If you use TEMP2 for transposon insertion detection, please cite:
-Yu T ...
-Weng Z. TEMP2: an algorithm for detecting germline and de novo transposon insertions using short-read whole-genome sequencing data.
-2020.
+Yu et al. TEMP2: A benchmark and an algorithm for detecting germline transposon insertions and measuring *de novo* transposon insertion frequencies.
+2021.

 Current version